 Digital media and magazine publishing organization Time Inc. is rumored to buy Yahoo’s core business according to a Bloomberg report.
 The $1.5 billion publishing company Time Inc., whose publications include Time, People, Sports Illustrated, and Fortune has heard a presentation from Citigroup bankers on pursuing a deal with Yahoo.

 Citing the people familiar with the matter Bloomberg report said that “New York-based Time Inc. is interested in gaining Yahoo’s digital reach of more than 1 billion users around the world”.
-Yahoo is struggling with its business and in the last 12 months company’s shares have dropped 29 percent putting the company in struggling situation.
+Yahoo is struggling with its business and in the last 12 months, the company’s shares have dropped 29 percent putting the company in a struggling situation.

-In last couple of months Yahoo investors is pressing up CEO Marissa Mayer for exploring opportunity to sold-out the company.
-Several technology companies like Verizon Communications Inc. which acquired internet search engine AOL and AT&T Inc have already shown interest – Time Inc will have to compete with these companies for merger deal.
+In the last couple of months, Yahoo investors are pressing up CEO Marissa Mayer for exploring the opportunity to sold-out the company.
+Several technology companies like Verizon Communications Inc. which acquired internet search engine AOL and AT&T Inc have already shown interest – Time Inc will have to compete with these companies for a merger deal.

 “Marketers are selecting media partners that have either data-driven capabilities or premium content,” Ripp said.
 “We will be able to deliver both in a single platform and will stand apart from those that offer just one or the other.”

 Time Inc.’s plan to buy on Yahoo’s search engine business would be a way for Yahoo not to sell when the company’s valuation is near its low point.